KarmaCummunity/MVP/README.md

     * node
     * npm
     * expo
     * android emulator (recommended with android studio)
+    * downlad expo on your phone to run

 ### Installation